On Constraint Qualifications for MPECs with Applications to Bilevel Hyperparameter Optimization for Machine Learning: Applications to Bilevel Hyperparameter Optimization

-Let $Q_u=\{1,2,\ldots,Tm_1\}$ and $Q_l=\{1,2,\ldots,Tm_2\}$ be the stacked index sets for the validation and training samples, respectively (with $T$ folds and per-fold sizes $m_1$ and $m_2$).
+Let $Q_u=\{1,2,\ldots,Tm_1\}$ and $Q_l=\{1,2,\ldots,Tm_2\}$ be the stacked index sets for the validation and training samples, respectively.
 Replacing the lower level with its KKT conditions and using the reformulation of $\|\cdot\|_0$, problem \eqref{eq31} can be reformulated as follows